Nova Scotians board up windows and gather supplies in preparation for incoming Dalhousie Students - The Beaverton

 “We just have to hold strong until December break, and then it’s Ibiza’s problem.”

-As Halifax remains on edge, Dalhousie President Kim Brooks assured the public that her administration takes the actions of “just a few thousand bad apples” very seriously.
-She also promised the school will respond to offenders with stern finger-wags and official letters detailing how the institution is “very disappointed in them”.
+As Halifax remains on edge, Dalhousie University President Kim Brooks assured the public that her administration takes the actions of “just a few thousand bad apples” very seriously.
+She also promised the will respond to offenders with stern finger-wags and official detailing how the institution is “very disappointed in them”.

 Still, Brooks noted that, without Ontarians’ inheritance-fueled tuition money, the school may never be able to finish construction on its forthcoming Scrooge McDuck-style money-pool.